 Again: This was the Dark Ages, before you could just attach a digital job application in an email or text, or go to a job site and apply online.
 Rare was the company that even accepted email applications.
 So you mailed them in via the postal service.

-Every day after getting my job listings, newspaper clips, CV and cover letters together at the library, I’d walk to the post office and mail it all off.
+Every day after getting my job listings, newspaper clips, CVs and cover letters together at the library, I’d walk to the post office and mail it all off.
 This also required spending a good deal of money that I hated to part with.
 It wasn’t cheap to mail all this stuff off.
 But again, it was a necessary step in the process.

 I probably mailed off 50 or 60 of those large, bulky envelopes in my first three to four weeks of living in Connecticut.
 Most went to publications in or near New York City.
 A few went well outside of that area, though.